-Manhattan Tech has over 20 Scholarships available to students throughout the year.
+Manhattan Tech has Scholarships available to students throughout the year.
 Refer to the Foundation Resources section for additional information.

 Kansas Board of Regents Scholarships - An application for the following scholarships is available online at www.kansasregents.org/scholarships and grants.
 These scholarships have a Priority Deadline of May 1st.
-See our website for additional Kansas Board of Regents opportunities.
+See the website for additional Kansas Board of Regents opportunities.

 - Kansas Ethnic Minority Scholarship The Kansas Ethnic Minority Scholarship program is designed to assist financially needy, academically competitive students who are identified as members of any of the following ethnic/racial groups: African American; American Indian or Alaskan Native; Asian or Pacific Islander; or Hispanic. - Kansas Nursing Service Scholarship The Kansas Nursing Service Scholarship requires an obligation to practice as an LPN or RN in Kansas and work for a sponsor.
 A sponsor means any adult care home, psychiatric hospital, medical care facility, home health agency, local health department or any state agency, which employs LPNs or RNs, licensed by the State of Kansas.
 The sponsor will provide partial scholarship funding and provide employment upon licensure of the recipient.
 If the sponsor is a mental health center or treatment facility, the sponsor does not share the cost of the scholarship assistance.
 The obligation for the scholarship is to work for the sponsor for one year for each year of the scholarship support received.
 The award is \$3,500 for Practical Nursing and \$4,500 for Associate Degree Nursing each school year. - Career Technical Workforce Grant This \$500 \$1000 scholarship was established to provide financial assistance to students who enroll in Kansas career technical programs.
 You must be a Kansas resident, a graduate from an accredited Kansas high school, Kansas GED, or Kansas home school program, be accepted for admission to an eligible career technical program at a designated Kansas educational institution.
-An application is available online at http://www.kansasregents.org/scholarships and grants.